pepopowitz/building-your-first-react-app/src/slides/04_history.md

 --

-* 👎 Hard to write
+- 👎 Hard to write
-* 👎 Hard to scale
+- 👎 Hard to scale

+???

+Hard to scale **the codebase**

+If you got it to work, you shipped it.

 ---